-The Cooroy to Curra Section C project delivered 10.5 kilometres of new 4-lane divided highway between Traveston Road, where the previously duplicated Section B ends, to Woondum Road, south of Gympie.
+The Cooroy to Curra Section C project delivered 10.5km of new four-lane divided highway between Traveston Road, where the previously duplicated Section B ends, to Woondum Road, south of Gympie.

 The project scope included:

 - new interchange at Woondum Road;

 - approximately two kilometres of single carriageway from Woondum Road to connect to the existing Bruce Highway at Woondum;

 - construction of bridges over Traveston Creek, Kybong Creek, Cobbs Gully and Jackass Creek; and

 - three new bridges over Tandur Road, Woondum Road and at the Woondum ramps.

 The Section C project forms part of the 62km Bruce Highway – Cooroy to Curra upgrade.
 Section C is the third section of the Cooroy to Curra upgrade to be constructed and will join the completed Section B (Federal to Traveston) to the south at the existing Traveston Road interchange.